Video Monetization

 • Organize and manage videos through their portal.

-• Monetize through AVOD, SVOD, or TVOD.
+• Monetize through AVOD, SVOD and TVOD.

 Onto the money stuff.